- What is Mobile Banking?

 - On average, there are 82 new rogue applications submitted daily

 - Mobile fraud losses reached more than $40 million across 14,392 breaches in 2019 alone

-Even though banks are trying their best in developing the safest, most secure system, they usually fail to do so.
-The researchers state, that 97% of banking apps presented insufficient protection of the code, 90% of those experienced the leakage of information to other apps on devices, 83% of solutions using APIs just stored data mindlessly, letting hackers steal it, and in 80% of products, the encryption methods were not efficient enough.
-And since the COVID-19 crisis took over the world, so did the criminals.
+Even though banks are trying their best to develop the safest, most secure system, they usually fail to do so.
+The researchers state that 97% of banking apps presented insufficient code protection.
+90% of those experienced information leakages to other apps on devices, and 83% of solutions using APIs just stored data mindlessly, letting hackers steal it.
+And in 80% of products, the encryption methods were not efficient enough.
+Since the COVID-19 crisis took over the world, so did the criminals.
 In the wake of the global pandemic, hackers tend to perform illegal activities much more often than before.